Police: 1 dead, 2 injured in triple shooting - KTVZ

 Click here for updates on this story

-MILWAUKEE (WLOS) — Milwaukee police say a 31-year-old woman is dead and two 23-year-old men were injured in a shooting near Water and Clybourn Thursday night, Feb.
+MILWAUKEE (WDJT) — Milwaukee police say a 31-year-old woman is dead and two 23-year-old men were injured in a shooting near Water and Clybourn Thursday night, Feb.
 10.

 It happened around 10 p.m.
 Thursday night outside of Brownstone Social Lounge downtown.